naala89/apiopenstudio/OPEN-SOURCE.md

 config
 ------

-change Config.php to be a single file, with Config.example.php
+- change Config.php to be a single file, with Config.example.php
+- Datagator to use /config/

 newsletter/mailing list
 -----------------------